the-pudding/data/census-history/README.md

-This folder contains all of the data used in The Pudding article The Evolution of the American Census published in March 2020.
+This folder contains the primary dataset used in The Pudding article The Evolution of the American Census published in March 2020.

 Below you'll find metadata for the dataset.